DFE-Digital/architecture/profession/architecture-profession.md

 ## Lead architects

-Lead architects work within a portfolio or domain.
+Lead architects work within a DfE portfolio or domain.
 They work closely with DDaT business partners and other DDaT specialists to support, steer and help join-up delivery.

 They: